wearelumenai/flowclus/README.md

    The other clusters have appeared or disappeared depending on the result which was the longest (current or known).

-This is implemented in the `assembly` module by the `Assembly` class :
+This is implemented in the `assembly` package by the `Assembly` class :
  - method `coalesce` takes the current result and returns labels corresponding to the best known clusters.
  - attribute `points` gives all known clusters.